bsodmike/Catscan/README.md

-# Catscan ~ A Catscanner for your Rails apps!
+# Catscan

+**A Catscanner for your Rails apps!** &mdash; allows you to 'scan' through your codebase by hooking into [Rails's `ActiveSupport::Notifications` API](http://api.rubyonrails.org/classes/ActiveSupport/Notifications.html).

 ## Installation